 The predators, like the lady bird but also including other beetles, along with ants, wasps and spiders, help to control some of the garden pests.
 Potential prey for ladybirds include aphids (Hemiptera: Aphididae), coccids, pseudococcids, and diaspidids ( Hemiptera: Coccoidea), whiteflies (Aleyrodidae).

 Coccinellidae, ladybug lady bird or lady beetle.
 This carnivorous insect loves to fest on your garden pests such as aphids and scale insects.
 It even lays its eggs in the pest insect colonies.
 They are sometimes used for controlling pests in greenhouses.
 Where possible, aphids should be controlled by using the garden hose rather than insecticide.
 Any insecticide spray used on aphids will probably harm your ladybirds as well.
+It is also important to be careful with any pesticides you choose.
+Recently the European union has banned the use of the three neonicotinoid pesticides on open ground and and Bunnings has decided to phase them out in Australia.
+A great way to encourage birds and other wildlife to your garden, is to set aside an area as a natural habitat that also encourages pollenating insects to visit your garden.

 Other insects in your garden will attract birdlife, so consider planting at least part of your garden with insects and animals in mind.